Behavior¶

 }

-is derived from mode END_OF_FILE
+Mode STRING is derived from mode END_OF_FILE which, supposedly, has the

 task to handle the end-of-file event.
-STRING
+STRING shall ‘eat’ the content of

 sections in double quotes.
-The tags entry
+The tags entry and exit restrict the

 transitions from and to this mode.
-Mode STRING
+Mode STRING, as defined here, is only

-is entered when
+accessible from mode PROGRAM.
+Supposedly, STRING is entered when

-detects an opening quote and it is left, when it detects a closing
+PROGRAM detects an opening quote and it is left, when it detects a closing

 double quote.
 The remaining pattern-action pairs and event handlers implement a